cryptosharks131/lndg/README.md

 `AF-MaxRate` - The maximum fee rate in which we can adjust to
 `AF-MinRate` - The minimum fee rate in which we can adjust to
 `AF-Multiplier` - Multiplier used against the flow pattern algorithm, the larger the multiplier, the larger the potential moves
+`AF-UpdateHours` - Change the number of hours that must pass since the last fee rate change before AF may adjust the fee rate again

 AF Notes:
-1. AF changes only trigger after 24 hours of no fee updates via LNDg
+1. AF changes only trigger after 24 hours (default) of no fee updates via LNDg
 2. Single step maximum increase set to 15% or 25 ppm (which ever is increase smaller)
 3. Single step maximum decrease set to 25% or 50 ppm (which ever is decrease smaller)
 4. Channels with less than 25% outbound liquidty will not have their fees decreased